 - The contest is open to all grades across Canada.

-- Each class and/or crew may enter only once.
+- Each group may enter only once.

 - Entries must be submitted by the educator via the online submission form.

 A panel of judges will select the winning team using the following criteria:

 A great entry demonstrates a deep understanding of the problem.